Chrisso/Astro-Pi-Web/readme.md

 You may check job execution using `grep CRON /var/log/syslog`.

+## LED Matrix

+PHP also uses the python gateway but requires an additional wrapper to execute this as root.
+For security reasons the path to the python gateway is hardcoded in `astro-pi-cmd.c`.
+Edit `args[1]` according to your local configuration then run:

+	make
+	sudo chown root astro-pi-cmd
+	sudo chmod u+s astro-pi-cmd

 ## Web Frontend

 `web` contains all files you need to copy (or link) to your web server directory.
 To get dependencies: